There’s one thing that separates a tasty burger from a phenomenal one.

 Fold in the onions, garlic, rosemary, basil, and cayenne pepper.
 You can wear disposable gloves and use your hands to mix the ingredients into the beef thoroughly.

-Add Kosher salt and freshly ground black pepper.
+Add kosher salt and freshly ground black pepper.
 Mix well.

 Step 2 – Make Patties

-Divide beef into 4 equal patties by rolling each beef portion into a ball.
+Divide the beef into 4 equal patties by rolling each beef portion into a ball.
 Then, using your fingertips, flatten each portion to about 3/4 of an inch thick.

-Gently press the center of each down with your fingertips until it is about 1/2 inch thick, creating slight depression.
+Gently press the center of each down with your fingertips until it is about 1/2 inch thick, creating a slight depression.
 Set aside on a platter.

 Step 3 – Grill

 Grill the brioche buns for 15-20 seconds, then remove them with tongs and set aside on a plate.
 You can toast both sides, or just the insides of the buns.